S3 method for class 'SpatRaster'

 pivot

 Logical.
-When TRUE the SpatRaster would be provided on long format.
-When FALSE (the default) it would be provided as a data frame with a column for each layer.
+When TRUE, a SpatRaster is returned in long format.
+When FALSE (the default), it is returned as a data frame with one column per layer.
 See Details.

 crs

-Input potentially including or representing a CRS.
-It could be a sf/sfc object, a SpatRaster/SpatVector object, a crs object from sf::st_crs(), a character (for example a proj4 string) or a integer (representing an EPSG code).
+Input that includes or represents a CRS.
+It can be an sf/sfc object, a SpatRaster/SpatVector object, a crs object from sf::st_crs(), a character string (for example a proj4 string), or an integer representing an EPSG code.

 Value